Board of Education Member Career Guide

 - Review textbooks and other learning materials.
 There are hundreds upon hundreds of textbooks out there to choose from, and part of your job will be to review the options and select the best possible textbooks and learning materials for your students.

 - Oversee hiring, training, and development projects.
 Good teachers are a must if you want students to excel.
-You’ll be involved in hiring, including the interview process, or you may just be involved in projects that help your teachers get the training and development programs so that they can reach their full potential.
+You’ll be involved in hiring, including the interview process, or you may just be involved in projects that help your teachers receive training and development programs so that they can reach their full potential.

 Step One: Bachelor’s Degree

 A degree in education will be a great first step.
-You can focus on elementary education or secondary education, and within secondary education, you’ll have a variety of different specializations depending on your interests.
+You can focus on elementary education or secondary education, and within secondary education, you’ll have a variety of different specializations to choose from, depending on your interests.
 A good bachelor’s degree program in education will give you knowledge of current education theories and practices and will prepare you to meet the challenges of the modern classroom head-on.

 Step Two: Get Certified to Teach In-State